We Restore Lives. “Let's Move On!”

 Othello Act 3, scene 3, 155-161

 A clean criminal record is an asset.
 A very important asset.
 It often determines whether an applicant gets a particular job.
 Getting a criminal record expunged sometimes determines whether a person who already has a particular job can keep that job, or advance in the organization.
 It can also affect decisions of professional licensing boards.
 In our increasingly uptight society, criminal record checks are required of nurses, volunteer sports coaches, day care center workers, persons seeking to be foster parents, or adopt children, applicants for a firearms permit, and persons applying for school positions, to name but a few.
 Expungements enable an applicant to avoid unpleasant consequences of past situations.
+Increasingly, even prosecutors recognize that expungements for the individuals they once helped convict further the best interests of society as a whole.

-The third benefit is psychological.
+Another benefit is psychological.
 The weight of the past is lifted from the shoulders of the person whose record was previously saddled with this blemish.
 As former client M.D. put it, "It's a new beginning."

 This is the web site of New Jersey expungement lawyer Allan Marain.
 This site provides information on expunging New Jersey records of arrests and convictions.
 It discusses, in much more detail, concepts touched upon on this page.
 This site will hopefully assist you to learn the benefits of expungement of New Jersey criminal arrests, New Jersey criminal convictions, as well as limitations on when records can be expunged, and what expungement of New Jersey records of arrests and convictions can do for you.
 It will answer questions like these, and many more: